koljapluemer/obsidian-the-queue/README.md

 #### Logging

-Data about the number of due notes in your queue, as well as picked queue cards, is saved locally on your machine.
+Data about the number of due notes in your queue, as well as the notes displayed in your queue, is saved locally on your machine.
 These data never leave your device and nobody without access to the phone or computer you use Obsidian on can see them.
 You can export and reset these data in the Settings of the plugin.
 As of now, it is only available as a single `JSON` object download.

 A comprehensive documentation as well as more accessibly statistics are in the works.